nithyashree-d-n/nithyashree-d-n/README.md

 👀 I’m curious about learning, experimenting, and improving with time.

- I’m open to learning together and collaborating on ideas or projects in data science.
+ ✨I’m open to learning together and collaborating on ideas or projects in data science.

 📫 How to reach me: nithyashreedn.213@gmail.com

-✨ This profile is a small space where I share my learning journey.

 <!--